 While it is important to use the Illinois logo (preferred) or Urbana-Champaign logo on external communications materials, once visitors are on the physical campus in Urbana-Champaign only the standard version of the I Mark need be used.

 The I Mark appears alone or separated from other elements by a buffer zone on the campus entrance signs, street signs, curbside signs such as I Streets, historical markers, parking meters, traffic control sawhorses, exterior building signs, and vinyl window signs.

 Campus units may create their own type treatments, look, logos, etc., for special events, but should not incorporate or modify the campus logos or any element of the campus logos, such as the Column I, to create a new logo for the event.
 Examples of special events include Homecoming and the Biennial Conference for Women.

-Please note that the event-related type treatment, look, or logo may not replace the campus logo or I Mark as the symbol for the campus.
-The I Mark and campus logos must still appear on all print and digital communication materials according to the guidelines in the Graphic Standards Manual.
+Please note that the event-related type treatment, look, or logo may not replace a campus logo as the symbol for the campus.
+The I Mark and campus logos must still appear on all print and digital communication materials.

 There are rare instances where these guidelines should be flexible.
 Designers working under unique circumstances should contact Creative Services.
 All variances from this policy must be approved by the Director of Creative Services.